Judicial Preferences

 Settlements:

-If a pending case is resolved, Plaintiff's counsel should notify Chambers immediately via email to Judge Winston’s Administrative Specialist, Case Manager, and Law Clerk.
-As a general rule, proper documentation should be submitted to the Court within thirty (30) days of settlement, or plaintiff’s counsel should file a status report if documentation has not been finalized.
-If, however, a case resolves less than thirty (30) days before the scheduled trial, then the proper documentation must be submitted no later than the deadline for the pre-trial stipulation.
+If a pending case is resolved, plaintiff’s counsel should notify Chambers immediately via email to Judge Winston’s Administrative Specialist, Case Manager, and Law Clerk.
+As a rule, proper documentation should be submitted to the Court within sixty days of settlement, or plaintiff’s counsel should file a status report if documentation has not been finalized.
+If, however, a case resolves less than sixty days before the scheduled trial, then the proper documentation must be submitted no later than the deadline for the pre-trial stipulation.
 Cases will NOT be removed from the trial calendar unless a stipulation of dismissal resolving the entire case has been filed with the Court.
 In the alternative, counsel must make a joint request for continuance of the scheduled trial date.

 Basic Precepts:

-Delaware counsel are expected to attend trial.
+Delaware counsel is expected to attend trial.
 Delaware counsel at all times should be prepared to try the case in the (unlikely) event the Court finds it necessary to revoke pro hac admission.

 As trial issues arise, counsel should confer with opposing counsel before bringing an issue to the Court's attention to avoid unnecessary surprise to any other party and to seek resolution of the issue without need of Court involvement.